javalabsfs/javalabsfs.github.io/_docs/02-git.md

 ---

 Done.
-Next, install VSCode - click the arrow on the right.
+Move on to the next step, installing VSCode, by using the menu on the left or scrolling up and clicking on the arrow on the right.

+---

 [^1]: https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/, modified; 17/10/24